couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 <p>Best Practice: Ensure Capacity for Node Removal</p>
 <p>Before you remove a node from the cluster, you should ensure that you have the
 capacity within the remaining nodes of your cluster to handle your workload.
-For more information on the considerations, see Choosing when to shrink your cluster.
+For more information on the considerations, see <a href="#whentoshrinkcluster">Choosing When to Shrink Your Cluster</a>.
 For the best results, use swap rebalance to swap the node you want to remove out and swap in a replacement node.
 For more information on swap rebalance, see <a href="#couchbase-admin-tasks-addremove-rebalance-swap">
 Swap Rebalance</a>.</p>